 We manage deposit concentration risk by placing cash and money market accounts with financial institutions we believe to be creditworthy.
-At times, amounts on deposit may exceed insured limits or include uninsured investments in money market mutual funds.
-To date, we have not experienced losses in any of these accounts.
-Credit risk associated with accounts and note receivables are considered to be limited due to high historical collection rates and because substantial portions of the outstanding amounts are due from governmental agencies and affiliated organizations.
+Accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per depositor, per insured bank, for each account ownership category.
+We have a policy to invest cash funds in daily insured cash sweep accounts, which are fully insured by FDIC at all times.
+Credit risk associated with accounts receivable is considered to be limited due to high historical collection rates and because substantial portions of the outstanding amounts are due from governmental agencies.
 Investments are made by an investment manager whose performance is monitored by management and the Finance Committee of the Board of Directors.
 Although the fair values of investments are subject to fluctuation on a year-to-year basis, the investment manager and the Finance Committee believe that the investment policies and guidelines are prudent for the long-term welfare of the organization.